Ho Kwon Ping: Career

 Among various awards, Ho has received the London Business School Entrepreneurship Award; CEO of the Year at the Singapore Corporate Awards; CNBC Travel Business Leader Award; Distinguished Alumnus Award from the National University of Singapore; and Lifetime Achievement Awards from the American Creativity Association, China Hotel Investment Summit and Australia Hotel Investment Summit.

 Honoured for his contributions and accomplishments in the hotel industry in the Asia Pacific region and globally, Ho is the only two-time recipient of Hotel Investment Conference Asia Pacific – HICAP’s Innovation Award (2003) and Lifetime Achievement Award (2019) in its 30-year history.
+Most recently, Ho received the prestigious Outstanding Contribution award at AHEAD Asia 2024.

 For his services to the country he has been decorated with the Meritorious Service Medal and the Distinguished Service Order by the Singapore Government.

 In 2010, he became the first Asian to receive the American Creativity Association Lifetime Achievement Award in recognition of his creativity and innovation in various spheres of endeavour.
 In 2011, he was voted top Thinker in Singapore in the Yahoo!
 Singapore 9 Awards.
 In 2012, Ho was given CNBC's Travel Business Leader Award Asia Pacific 2012, in addition to being named to the board of Diageo, a British multinational.

 In a 2018 interview article with Ho Kwon Ping, Singaporean media organisation Mothership said that Ho is "a man highly sought-after for his opinions" as "he is almost constantly being invited to conferences, organisations and educational institutes to give talks, sit on panels and get quizzed about geopolitical shifts, international relations, leadership, the business world".

 In the interview article of Ho by Channel NewsAsia as Banyan Tree turned 25 in 2020, he is described as "easily one of Singapore's most recognisable entrepreneurs" as "the face of an award-winning hospitality empire that comprises 49 hotels and resorts, 64 spas, 76 retail galleries, and three golf courses in 23 countries".